Finding an approved Personal Assistant

-Local organisation The Fed also offers a list of approved Personal Assistants.
-The Fed is a user-led organisation that promotes independent living for all, offering support to disabled people, older people, their carers, families and friends.
+Local organisation Possability People also offers a list of approved Personal Assistants.
+Possability People is a user-led organisation that promotes independent living for all, offering support to disabled people, older people, their carers, families and friends.

-If you have not used The Fed's service before, you will first need to sign up online with your name, a password and your email address.
+If you haven't used Possibility People's service before, you'll first need to sign up online with your name, a password and your email address.

 Ensuring a quality service